nodemailer/nodemailer-openpgp/README.md

 Where

-  * **options** includes the following optional options for encryptionKeys
+  * **options** includes the following optional options for signing messages
-    * **signingKey** is an optional PGP private key for signing the encrypted message.
-If this value is not given then messages are encrypted but not signed
+    * **signingKey** is an optional PGP private key for signing the (encrypted) message.
+If this value is not given then messages are not signed
     * **passphrase** is the optional passphrase for the signing key in case it is encrypted

 To encrypt outgoing messages add `encryptionKeys` array that holds the public keys used to encrypt the message.
+To not sign an outgoing message set `shouldSign` to `false`.

 ## Example